mmistakes/minimal-mistakes/_posts/Spring/Section3_DatabaseAccessWithHibernate_JPA_CRUD/3) JPA Annotations/2023-03-29-JPA Annotations.md

 layout: single
 title: "JPA Annotations Overview"
 categories: Spring
-tag: [Java,JPA,commandLineRunner,"@Entity","@Table","@Column","@GeneratedValue","@Id","Lombok"]
+tag: [Java,JPA,"@Entity","@Table","@Column","@GeneratedValue","@Id","Lombok","Entity Class"]
 toc: true
 toc_sticky: true
 author_profile: false
 sidebar:

 ---
+- Hibernate/JPA CRUD (3)
+- Hibernate 는 그냥 spring boot 디폴트 JPA implementation 이다?

 # JPA Dev Process - To do list
 1. Annotate Java Class
 2. Develop Java Code to perform database operations

 ## Let's just say "JPA"
-- As mentioned, Hibernate is the default JPA implementation in SpringBoot
+- As mentioned, ***Hibernate is the default JPA implementation in SpringBoot***
 - Going forward in this course, I will simply use the term:**JPA**
 	- Instead of saying "JPA Hibernate"
 - We know that by default, Hibernate is used behind the scenes